gitlabhq/gitlabhq/doc/install/installation.md

 # 4. GitLab shell

-GitLab Shell is a ssh access and repository management software developed specially for GitLab.
+GitLab Shell is an ssh access and repository management software developed specially for GitLab.

     # Go to home directory
     cd /home/git